2024 PM2.5 Annual Standard

 North Carolina Status

 North Carolinians are breathing the cleanest air in decades.
 North Carolina has seen a 49% decline in PM2.5 emissions between 1990 and 2020, due to efforts of state leaders, regulatory agencies, electric utilities, industry and the public.
+(Read more in our latest Air Quality Trends report.)
 All areas of North Carolina are in attainment with the previous PM2.5 annual standard (12.0 µg/m3).
 North Carolina will continue working with stakeholders to ensure the state’s air quality will meet the new PM2.5 standard.

-Preliminary data from 2023, still undergoing quality assurance review, indicates the majority of monitoring sites in North Carolina are meeting the new standard.
-However, the preliminary 2023 data shows four monitoring sites in the state may be slightly above the new standard, due to influences of Canadian wildfire smoke.
-These sites, as seen in the map below, are in Mecklenburg, Wake, Forsyth and Davidson counties.
+Based on certified monitoring data from 2021-2023, 19 out of 21 monitoring sites in North Carolina are meeting the new standard.
+However, the 2023 data shows two monitoring sites in the state were slightly above the new standard, due to influences of Canadian wildfire smoke.
+These sites, as seen in the map below, are in Mecklenburg and Davidson counties.
 Without the influence from Canadian wildfire smoke, none of North Carolina's monitors would have exceeded the new standard in 2023.

 Designation Process

 When a new air quality standard is announced, the designation process as defined by federal rule takes two years to complete.
-Areas meeting the new standard will be designated as “attainment” and areas not meeting the standard are designated as “nonattainment.”
+If the air quality in a geographic area meets or is cleaner than the national standard, it is called an attainment area (designated “attainment/unclassifiable”).
+Areas not meeting the standard are designated as “nonattainment.”
 The process will involve state input and public comment opportunities.

-By February 7, 2025, the state has to submit to EPA designation recommendations based on five factors including current monitoring data (2021-2023).
-EPA will review these recommendations, look at the current monitoring data available at that time (2022-2024) then make the final designations by February 6, 2026.
+By February 7, 2025, the state has to submit to EPA designation recommendations based on certified monitoring data (2021-2023) and other factors, as applicable.
+EPA will review these recommendations, look at the current monitoring data available at that time (2022-2024), and then make the final designations by February 6, 2026.

 EPA has said it will consider impacts from wildfire smoke when making designations if the state submits an exceptional event demonstration for the dates impacted by wildfire smoke for all affected monitors.
-EPA’s Exceptional Events rule establishes criteria and procedures for use in determining if air quality monitoring data has been influenced by exceptional events such as wildfire smoke and fireworks.
-DEQ is reviewing its monitoring data from 2023 in preparation for submitting an Exceptional Events demonstration to EPA for monitoring sites above 9.0 µg/m3.
+EPA’s Exceptional Events rule establishes criteria and procedures for use in determining if air quality monitoring data has been influenced by exceptional events such as wildfire smoke.
+DEQ is reviewing its monitoring data from 2023 in preparation for submitting an Exceptional Events demonstration to EPA for the two monitoring sites above 9.0 µg/m3

-Attainment/nonattainment designations will likely be based on PM2.5 monitoring data collected from 2022-2024.
-Until this data is collected and reviewed, it is too early to know which, if any, areas of North Carolina may be in nonattainment with the new standard.
+Per EPA, attainment/nonattainment designations will likely be based on PM2.5 monitoring data collected from 2022-2024.
+Until all 2024 data is collected and reviewed, it is too early to know which, if any, areas of North Carolina may be in nonattainment with the new standard.
 Keeping PM2.5 levels low in 2024 will be critical for attaining the new standard.

 Air Quality Index

 The revised PM2.5 annual standard also adjusts Air Quality Index (AQI) levels.
-Once the changes become effective later this year, there will be more stringent targets for Code Green “good" days.
-Expect to see more Code Yellow “moderate" days annually while air quality in our area continues to improve.
+As of May 6, 2024, there are more stringent targets for Code Green “good" days.
+You may observe more Code Yellow “moderate" days annually than in previous years due to this change in the AQI.
 The below table has information on the new breakpoints for Code Green, Code Yellow and other AQI color codes.

 Air quality forecasts are available every day for all 100 North Carolina counties online from the Air Quality Portal.